Ph.D. in Urban and Public Affairs

 UPA 700 Dissertation Research

 After completing all required coursework, including 12 credits of dissertation research, and passing the qualifying exam, each student is required to maintain continuous enrollment in DOCT 600 Doctoral Candidacy until he or she graduates.

 The Department of Urban and Public Affairs administers a number of Graduate Research Assistantships (GRAs) that are awarded competitively and are intended to support full-time study.
-Students in the Ph.D. program may receive a maximum of four years of support as a GRA.
-The Ph.D.
-GRAs currently (as of 2012-2013) provide a stipend of $19,000 over 12 months.
+Students in the Ph.D. program normally receive a maximum of four years of support.
+GRAs currently (as of 2013-2014) provide a stipend of $19,000 over 12 months.
 This also provides for remission of tuition and health insurance.
 Application by February 1 for the following Fall semester is required.
 Later applications will be considered if any vacancies remain unfilled.

 University Fellowships are also available to exceptional applicants.
 These fellowships are highly competitive and awarded only to students with exemplary records who are commencing study toward the Ph.D.
 The fellowships are normally awarded for two years.
 Support from departmental funds is available for an additional two years.
 Application by February 1 for the following Fall is required.

 Mark Austin, Ph.D.
 (Sociology, University of Oklahoma), Associate Professor of Sociology.
 Community/urban sociology, survey research, neighborhoods, voluntarism, and criminology.

 Steven C. Bourassa, Ph.D.
 (City and Regional Planning, University of Pennsylvania), KHC Real Estate Research Professor, Coordinator, Graduate Certificate Program in Real Estate Development.
 Housing and land markets and policy.

 Carrie G. Donald, J.D.
 (University of Louisville), Professor of Urban and Public Affairs.
 Labor law, health care, labor relations, workplace issues of women and minorities.